appgate/conkolla/README.md

 1. use kms for password encryption when using auto-renewal

 In the second case, the password is encrypted by the  KMS and the cipher blob stored in memory:
-- During token renewal, the blob is decrypted and the password (plaintext) is used to retrieve new token from AppGate.
+- During token renewal, the blob is decrypted and the password (plain text) is used to retrieve new token from AppGate.
 - After every renewal, if fail or succeeds, password is encrypted and stored again and the password is wiped.

 Credentials for KMS is as to the [aws sdk-for-go](https://docs.aws.amazon.com/sdk-for-go/v1/developer-guide/configuring-sdk.html); from the section *Specifying Credentials*: